nickgaski/docker-peer/spinup_peer.md

 ## What this script does for you?

-For quick testing or development work, follow the execution commands to launch peer netowork.
-User host system should have docker environment up and running.
+For quick testing on peer network or to perform any development work based on docker containers, follow the execution commands listed below to launch peer netowork.
+As a pre-condition, user host system should have docker environment up and running.

 Script does below tasks before it gives you network.

    * Download base, peer and membersrvc images
    * Fetches the docker interface port (2375)